 When you integrate customer segmentation data with point-of-sale data you have a golden egg.
 For example, customers love your gratitude for their patronage.
 Sending an email thanking a customer shortly after a visit to the restaurant, and including a targeted promotion, will likely yield higher success of the offer than sending the same promotion at a random time.

 When you have access to a tool that can show you both customer spending habits and visit frequency, you have all you need to create some simple but powerful campaigns based on basic restaurant customer segmentation.
-Since your high-frequency / low-expenditure customers are unlikely to increase their visit frequency you can send them offers encouraging them to try new items or add an appetizer or dessert.
+Since your high-frequency / low-expenditure customers are unlikely to increase their visit frequency you can send them offers to encourage them to try new items or add an appetizer or dessert.
 Meanwhile, promotions for your big spenders can be focused on getting them to return more often.